nurdinjaelani/developer-docs/README.md

 # WHMCS Developer Documentation

-This is the repository for the WHMCS Developer Documentation located at http://developers.whmcs.com/
+This is Documentation located at https://nurdinjaelani.github.io/develover-docs/

 We welcome you to create issues and submit pull requests for any suggestions, corrections and improvements you would like to see.